 4. Effects of DBS and developmental drug exposure on functional connectivity in rat brain circuits (Maik Derksen).
 DBS in CSTC circuits has proven to be an effective treatment in OCD.
 By conducting fMRI studies (resting state) in awake animals, Maik assesses changes in functional connectivity within CSTC circuits resulting from DBS and optogenetic stimulation in various target areas.
 In a second project, in collaboration with Dr. Liesbeth Reneman (Radiology, AMC), Maik measures changes in functional brain connectivity after MDMA exposure using phMRI.

 5. The role of stress in behavioral and genetic models of compulsive behavior (Isabell Ehmer).
 Isabell aims to increase our understanding of compulsivity a) by testing the impact of stress on compulsive grooming and habit formation in a mutant mouse model of OCD, b) by collecting electrophysiological recordings in the dorsal striatum to find out how stress affects the relative switch in neural activity from dorsomedial to dorsolateral striatum that is associated with the development of habit-like responding, and c) by optogenetic manipulation of CTSC circuits in these models.

-The effects of deep brain stimulation are not limited to the local area where stimulation is applied.
-By combining microstimulation with fMRI and cognitive tasks that involve reward-based decisions and cognitive flexibility, we aim to identify functional neural networks involved in the DBS treatment of depression and OCD.
+6. DBS-evoked modulation of global neural activity and reward-driven behavior (Chris Klink).
+The effects of DBS are not limited to the local area where stimulation is applied.
+By combining DBS with fMRI and cognitive tasks that involve reward-based decisions and cognitive flexibility, Chris aims to identify functional neural networks involved in the DBS treatment of depression and OCD.